ProjectDRAM/514256B/README.md

 # Amiga DRAM chip tester for HYB-514256B with Arduino

-(c) Pantelis 2018
+BETA VERSION NOT A FINAL, IN TESTING PROGRESS , CONTRIBUTORS WANTED.

-** THIS ARDUINO PROJECT TEST 256 x 4 bit DRAM CHIPS: HYB-514256B IF THEY ARE FAULTY.
+** This Arduino project tests 256 x 4 bit dram chips: hyb-514256b if they are faulty.
-These chips and similar ones, are the base memory chips of an Amiga 500 and 500+
+These chips and similar ones, are the base memory chips of an Amiga 500 and 500+ computer
-UNFORTUNATELY SOMETHING IS MISSING AND THE TEST CANT WORK FOR 100%.
+Unfortunately something is missing and the test can’t work for 100% but is giving some results.
-SO IT IS IN DEPOLYMENT PROGRESS AND IN BETA TESTING.
+So it is in deployment progress and in beta testing.
-CONTRIBUTORS MAY WELCOMED TO HELP FIX THIS TO OFFER IT TO PUBLIC.
+Contributors may welcomed to help fix this to offer it to public.

 The 514256b ram chips are 4bit 256KB with 20pin and in A500+ there are 8 of them.
 So they are 8*4*256 = 8192 bit = 8192 / 8 = 1024 bytes = 1Kb.